Diagnostic Tests for Muscle Fatigue: Uncovering K+, Na+, Cl− Imbalances and Na+-K+ Pump Dysfunction

 8. Genetic and Specialized Testing:

-• Genetic Testing: Identifies mutations in conditions like adrenoleukodystrophy or mitochondrial disorders.
+• Genetic Testing: Identifies mutations in conditions like adrenoleukodystrophy (X-ALD) (or mitochondrial disorders.

 • VLCFA Test: Measures very long-chain fatty acids (VLCFA) to diagnose peroxisomal disorders affecting muscle energy metabolism.